- Last Modified:

 We can also see if the approval status of the content area on the right-hand side.

 Both Plain Text and HTML can be edited in place using Direct Edit.
-When editing HTML content areas we can add formatting, links and media items using the Tiny MCE HTML editor.
+When editing HTML content formatting, links and Media Items using the HTML editor.

 Selecting the Preview option from the side menu allows the user to Preview the page outside of the Direct Edit interface.
 This will give a clearer representation of how the page will look once published.